jcmalott/Blog/README.md

-Blog site that displays post that are stored in a database.
+Blog site that displays posts that are stored in a database.
 User can also compose a post and add it to the database.

 Using Express to navigate from one webpage to another.
 Database: mongoDB